 Wizards are proficient with the club, dagger, heavy crossbow, light crossbow, and quarterstaff, but not with any type of armor or shield.

 Armor restricts the complicated gestures required while casting any spell that has a somatic component.
 The armor and shield descriptions list the arcane spell failure chance for different armors and shields.

 If a spell doesn't have a somatic component, an arcane spellcaster can cast it with no arcane spell failure chance while wearing armor.
-Such spells can also be cast even if the caster's hands are bound or he is grappling (although Caster Checks still apply normally).
+Such spells can also be cast even if the caster's hands are bound or he is grappling (although Concentration checks may still be necessary).
 The metamagic feat Still Spell allows a spellcaster to prepare or cast a spell without the somatic component at one spell level higher than normal.
 This also provides a way to cast a spell while wearing armor without risking arcane spell failure.

 The Wizard is one of the classes which is allowed to use Implements to boost their magical ranged touch attacks.
 See the Crafting Magic Implements page for more details.

 A wizard casts arcane spells drawn from the sorcerer/wizard spell list.
 A wizard must choose and prepare his spells ahead of time.

 To learn, prepare, or cast a spell, the wizard must have an Intelligence score equal to at least 10 + the spell level.
 The Difficulty Class for a saving throw against a wizard's spell is 10 + the spell level + the wizard's Intelligence modifier.

 A wizard can cast only a certain number of spells of each spell level per day.
 His base daily spell allotment is given on Table: Wizard.
 In addition, he receives bonus spells per day if he has a high Intelligence score (see Table: Ability Modifiers and Bonus Spells).